Skip to main content

 SHORT-TERM RATINGS A-2 (November 2007)

-SHORT-TERM RATINGS MEANING STRONG capacity to meet financial commitments.
-It is the second highest category given by Standard & Poor's.
+SHORT-TERM RATINGS MEANING Strong capacity to meet financial commitments.
+It is the third highest category given by Standard & Poor's.

 Warning: the foregoing ratings may be revised, suspended or withdrawn at any time by the rating agency.